Highlights for dextromethorphan

 How to Use dextromethorphan

-Take this medicine by mouth.
+Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure each dose.
-Ask your pharmacist if you do not have one.
+Take with food or milk.
+Use a specially marked spoon or container to measure your dose.
 Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to dextromethorphan, other medicines, bromides, foods, dyes, or preservatives
+- an unusual or allergic reaction to dextromethorphan, guaifenesin, phenylephrine, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant